USPS Flat Rate Rates (2026)

 Frequently Asked Questions

 In 2026, USPS Flat Rate retail prices are approximately $10.85 for a Small Flat Rate Box, $17.10 for a Medium Flat Rate Box, and $22.80 for a Large Flat Rate Box.
 Commercial pricing through shipping platforms like I'd Ship That brings those down to roughly $8.25, $13.45, and $17.75 respectively.
+Those retail numbers already reflect the USPS increase of about 5.4% that took effect in late December 2025, so the counter price is higher than it was a year ago.

 No. Flat Rate is only cheaper for heavier packages or shipments going to distant zones (5-8).
 For lightweight items under 3-4 lbs shipping to nearby zones, regular weight-based Priority Mail is almost always less expensive.
 Always compare both options before buying a label.
+If you ship in volume, let Ship Intelligence do that comparison automatically rather than checking by hand on every order.

 USPS offers several Flat Rate box sizes: Small (8.625 x 5.375 x 1.625 in), Medium top-loading (11 x 8.5 x 5.5 in), Medium side-loading (14 x 12 x 3.5 in), and Large (12 x 12 x 5.5 in).
 There are also Flat Rate Envelopes, Legal Flat Rate Envelopes, and Padded Flat Rate Envelopes.
-All boxes are free from USPS.
+All boxes are supplied by USPS at no cost.

 Get Discounted USPS Flat Rate Rates